jonananas/tdd-the-database/readme.md

 # TDD the database

+## Installation
+Import as a maven project into your favorite IDE and you should be up and running!
-You need JDK1.8+ to build.
+You need JDK1.8+ to build though.
 If you are using JAVA_HOME, make sure it is pointing at a JDK1.8.

 ## Rules
 * Take baby steps: